Michael Kopech, Tommy Edman traded to Dodgers

-SAN DIEGO — Up up to now, the Dodgers had been comparatively quiet as Tuesday’s Commerce Deadline neared.
+SAN DIEGO — Up thus far, the Dodgers had been comparatively quiet as Tuesday’s Commerce Deadline neared.
 However on Monday, they struck and landed two gamers they’ve lengthy coveted.

 As a part of an enormous three-team commerce with the White Sox and Cardinals, the Dodgers landed utilityman Tommy Edman and Minor League right-hander Oliver Gonzalez from St. Louis and right-handed pitcher Michael Kopech from the White Sox.